 Connecteam – Employee Time Tracking App

 With built-in GPS employees clock-in when they reach the set location.
-With automated clock out and ability to lock time sheets at the end of each day, payroll has never been easier!
+With automated clock out and ability to lock time sheets at the end of each day, and a seamless integration with Quickbooks online, payroll has never been easier!

 Onboarding for a new employee can be nerve-wracking.
 With all the studies showing that onboarding is a crucial part of your employee succeeding in your company, you want to get it right the first time.
 With apps such as Connecteam, you can make your employees feel welcome from day one.
 With Connecteam, you can do the following: